tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/unit-test-mailer.md

 ArgumentCaptor<Request> apiRequestCaptor;/**
 ```

-#####The method below takes any number of payload inputs and:
+We then call our test example, which:
-* [ ] returns any Validation errors before calling the SendGrid API
+* [x] returns any Validation errors before calling the SendGrid API
-* [ ] If the request is valid re-formats the SendgridRequest into a SendGrid Request object
+* [x] If the request is valid re-formats the SendgridRequest into a SendGrid Request object
-* [ ] calls the SendGrid API and handles any response
+* [x] calls the SendGrid API and
+* [x] handles any response

 {% code title="// example - test the sendgridMailer" %}